MA Composition of Music for Film and TelevisionFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-There are four core units and you will be able to choose two optional units from a wide selection that address further compositional skills, research skills for musicians, writing and directing for film and television, and how film and television programmes work.
-You will also complete a media composition portfolio/dissertation: a substantial portfolio of original music for new collaborative films and/or extracts (a total of 18 to 20 minutes of music for around 50 minutes of footage).
+There are four core units and you will be able to choose two optional units from a wide selection that address further compositional skills, and the study of film, TV and other screen media.
+You will also complete a media composition portfolio/dissertation: a substantial portfolio of original music for new collaborative films and/or extracts (a total of 18 to 20 minutes of music for up to 50 minutes of footage).

 Visit our programme catalogue for full details of the structure and unit content for our MA in Composition of Music for Film and Television.